digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The health check protocol to use to check if a backend droplet is healthy.
 Defaults to `tcp` if not specified.
 Options are `tcp`, `http`, and `https`.

 The first node port on the service is used as health check port.

+Note that while UDP is not a supported healthcheck protocol, if your load balancer has UDP service ports you must configure a TCP service as a health check for the load balancer to work properly.

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-check-interval-seconds